MattMyint/ezSingleCell/README.md

 ezSingleCell: Interactive single-cell data analysis via the Seurat pipeline
 ============

-**NOTE**: <u>This is the development version of ezSingleCell</u>
+**NOTE**: <u>The version hosted here has been deprecated and the development version is hosted at https://github.com/JinmiaoChenLab/ezSingleCell</u>

-### ezSeurat
+### ezSingleCell

-User friendly GUI implementation of Seurat analysis pipeline, from input of expression sparse matrices to DEG analysis.
+Formerly known as ezSeurat, this package provides a user friendly GUI implementation of Seurat analysis pipeline, from input of expression sparse matrices to DEG analysis.
 This package was designed to allow analysis to be done with easier changing of visualisation parameters.

 ### Installation